Skip to main content

 The Sustainability Roadmap was developed in collaboration with the global design and architecture firm Gensler, and ADAA’s thought partners in the initiative: Henry Street Settlement, Sanford L. Smith + Associates, and AXA XL, a division of AXA.
 Collaboratively, we are acting against the effects of climate change, including its impact in our industry while considering human health and wellbeing.

 In 2022, The Art Show asked a pilot group of exhibitors to track their climate impact resulting from participation in the fair, using the Climate Impact Report (CIR) model developed by Artists Commit.
 These CIRs were tailored by LHL Consulting for exhibitors’ specific participation in our fair.
 In addition to promoting a practice of self-assessment and building climate-fluency, CIRs submitted for The Art Show will help design more environmentally responsible future fairs.
 For the 2023 fair, we invited all exhibitors to participate in the CIR process.
+A case study highlighting data insights and examples of completed CIRs from the 2023 fair is now available on Artists Commit.
+View the full report at artistscommit.com/reports.

 SOME OF THE SHORT-TERM GOALS THE ART SHOW ACHIEVED FOR THE 2022 FAIR INCLUDED: